- Biological Inventions

 This article is relates to a recent judgment of Intellectual Property Appellate Board (hereinafter IPAB) dated 4th December 2014 in the case “E.I.DU Pont De Nemours & Company V. Galpha Laboratories and Ors.”

 On 11th March, 2009 the trademark registry refused the opposition of the E.I.DU Pont De Nemours & Company (appellant herein) and allowed the application of trademark “NOMEX” under application No.499603 in Class 5 of the Galpha Laboratories (respondent herein) under the provisions of the Trade and Merchandise Marks Act,1958.
 Thus being aggrieved by the rejection by Indian trademark registry, an appeal was filed by the DuPont to IPAB.
-The copy of the decision made by IPAB can be accessed here.

 The appellant’s Company is a limited company incorporated under Company’s Act 1956 having registered office in Mumbai.
 The appellant has production facilities for DuPont Crop Protection Products, Dupont Liquid Packaging Systems.
 The appellant has claimed that they have spent huge amount of time, money and efforts in promotion of trademarks registered under various classes in world over including India.
 The appellant has further claimed that they are registered proprietor of many trademarks covering more than 50 countries.
 The appellant has obtained registration and is registered owner of trademark “NOMEX” in many countries including India.
 The appellant has further stated that all the above registrations of the trademark has been renewed from time to time and are valid and subsisting.
 The appellant stated that they have obtained trade mark NOMEX under class 22, 16, 17, 23 and 24.